-In terms of introducing candidates for the board of education in Malverne UFSD, the residents can rely on services of the NAACP, Lakeview chapter.
+In terms of introducing candidates for the board of education in the Malverne school district, the residents can rely on services of the NAACP, Lakeview chapter.

 “….we try to do the forums every year now since the schools stopped doing them,”

-said Bea Bailey, the chapter president and continued:
+said Bea Bailey, the Lakeview chapter president and continued: